 How do I submit work to the Bus Shelter program?

-Future calls are expected biannually as the program is ongoing, each even year – the last call is here.
-The next call is expected in Spring of 2023.
+Future calls are expected biannually as the program is ongoing, each odd year.
+The 2023 call as here closes April 18, 2023.
 Look out for other initiatives such as our Mural Program on our City Initiatives for Local Artists page.

 Where can I see the Bus Shelter public art?